-As described in Chapter 2, two alternative locations are being considered for a new wharf to provide aircraft carrier berthing capabilities for extended port calls, one at Alternative 1 and Alternative 2.
-The alternatives are largely equivalent based on the requirements for supporting an aircraft carrier, and the location of both alternatives would be on either side of the entrance to Inner Apra Harbor with similar wharf alignment.
-The differences between the two alternatives are mainly limited to the location-specific elements relative to each wharf alternative.
+As described in Chapter 2, two alternative locations are being considered for a new wharf to provide aircraft carrier berthing capabilities for extended port calls, one at Polaris Point (Alternative 1) and the other at the Former SRF (Alternative 2).
+The alternatives are largely equivalent based on the requirements for supporting an aircraft carrier, and the location of both alternatives would be at the entrance to Apra Harbor with similar wharf alignment.
+The differences between the two alternatives are mainly limited to the specific location of elements relative to the wharf.
 The major components of the proposed project include shoreside structures, utilities, a new wharf, and dredging.
-Due to the general similarity of the alternatives as related to air quality and the associated construction and operation activities, they are not analyzed separately in this chapter.
+Due to the general similarity of the alternatives and the associated construction and operation activities, they are not estimated separately in this analysis.
 The assumptions made in developing the list of major construction items, the equipment necessary to complete construction, and construction productivity are presented in Volume 9, Appendix I, Section 3.4 Construction Activity Emissions.